Tulasikrishna11/pokedex/readme.txt

-pokedex is a website where all the details about different pokemon
+pokedex is a website where you can know all the details about different pokemons